node-techno-lab/node-cluster/doc/crash-in-root-flow.md

       }

       if( this._workers.length === O) {
-        console.log(`all workers processes have reported fatal erros and cannot be restarted`);
+        console.log(`all workers processes have reported fatal errors and cannot be restarted`);
         process.exit(99);
       }
       this.displayWorkerCache();